fmo/hexagonal-architecture/README.md

 <p>Inbound Ports: These allow external systems to interact with the application (e.g., service interfaces, controller methods).
 They represent how the core application is "driven" by outside forces.</p>
 <p>Outbound Ports: These allow the application to interact with external systems (e.g., repositories, third-party services).
 They represent how the core application "drives" external systems.</p>

+## Dependencies

+In hexagonal architecture, outer layers depend on inner layers, which makes it easier to implement the application core first and then implement outer layers to depend on them.

+## Lower level vs higher level

+Low level considered as inner levels which is mainly domain layer.
+And high level is outer level adapters like database or message queue implementation details.
+(3rd party)